What good hygiene habits for kids should you be teaching your little one? Keep reading to find out more!

 Body hygiene entails keeping every area of your body clean to maintain your health and appearance.
 Taking care of the skin, hair, hands, and feet is part of good body hygiene habits.

 - Teach children how to clean their hands, armpits, legs, feet, back, and arms, among other body parts.
 Demonstrate how to do this properly, then give them time to practice

 - Use a kid-friendly soap for bathing and shampoo for the hair, just like Mama’s Choice Baby Hair and Body Wash.
 Pat dry the body afterwards.

 - Encourage children not to share personal things like towels, hairbrushes, and pillows

-- Regularly wash hands and clean and trim their nails
+- Regularly wash their hands and clean and trim their nails.

 - Always wear clean clothes and underwear